 You probably experience this inside your head before.
 A part of your brain tells you to do something, for example, go for a jog.
 But another part of your brain says you are too tired.
 Or a part of your brain wants to eat chocolate, while another part of your brain tells you, “No!”

-Everyone of us has multiple thoughts a day, and most of the times those thoughts are conflicted.
+Every one of us has multiple thoughts a day, and most of the times those thoughts are conflicted.
 Do you know which thought is the “real” you?
-When Adam Grant writes about self-monitoring, isn’t it just one thought monitoring the other thought?
+When Adam Grant writes about self-monitoring, isn’t it just a thought monitoring another thought?
 So how could one say that the former is us and the latter is not us?

 You are not your thoughts.

 Sharing everything inside our head doesn’t make us more authentic.
 Thoughts don’t represent who we are as a person.
 Reflect upon this: If you don’t love yourself, are you the voice which is criticizing you constantly or is you the person who is suffering from the negative thoughts?
 Who are you?

 Furthermore, there is nothing fake about being private and not sharing your thoughts.
 You have the choice who to share your thoughts with.
 If you are not comfortable to share your private information to someone else, not forcing yourself to share is actually being more authentic.
 You are not doing something against your will.
 You know what your personal boundary is and you are sticking to it.

 2. Being authentic isn’t an excuse for not growing.